camunda/camunda-docs/docs/guides/assets/react-components/create-cluster.md

 ---
 ---

-You must create a cluster if you have a new Camunda Cloud account.
+You must create a cluster if you have a new Camunda Platform 8 account.

 1. To create a cluster, click the **Clusters** tab, and click **Create New Cluster**.
 2. Name your cluster.
 For the purpose of this guide, we recommend using the **Stable** channel, the latest generation, and the region closest to you.
 Click **Create**.